 Note: this is an important step to do in advance of the party.
 The icing needs a few hours to set before the houses are stable enough to decorate!

-For a personal touch, I created place cards using some colorful candies, a shipping tag, and a glue gun!
-I just traced the letter in pencil and then affixed the candies by adding a small dab of hot glue to the letter and pressing the candy into it.
+For a personal touch, I created place cards using some colorful candies, a manila tag, and a glue gun!
+I just traced the letter in pencil and then affixed the candies by adding a small dab of hot glue (on low setting) to the letter and pressing the candy into it.
 For the name below, I used letter stamps.
 You could also write freehand or use letter stickers.

 The kids were so excited to find their name at the table when they arrived!